This Macbook Pro is the last computer I will use for inditramp.

 - Greater reliability.
 A phone is solid-state, meaning it has no moving parts, unlike cheap laptops that still come with spin up drives.

-- Constantly improving the software.
+- Constantly improving software.
 The innovation and improvement curve in mobile OS and apps is far higher than their computer brethren.

 - Better performance.
 A Rs.
 15000 phone if chosen with care will have better performance at content creation tasks than a Rs.
 30000 laptop.
 This again has to do with the rate at which mobile hardware i.e. processors/memory and storage is improving.

 - Security.
 A laptop left unattended is a theft magnet.
 A smartphone stays in your pocket.
-The additional keyboard can usually be parked anywhere.
+The additional keyboard can be parked anywhere.

 So let me share how I use my smartphone as a content creation device while out trekking, bikepacking and camping in my Gypsy.
 While most of this workflow is specific to me, but I think there are lessons for most bloggers and content creators who have to work in remote locations, often without access to grid electricity.